tapebrief

 Resolved positively

 Sixth XPU customer qualification.
-Sixth customer named explicitly as OpenAI, with volume XPU deployment in 2027 and over 1 GW of compute capacity.
+OpenAI was named explicitly as the sixth qualified customer with first-generation XPU production deployment in 2027 and over one gigawatt of compute capacity.

 Resolved positively